On the constrained growth of complex scale-independent systems: Data and methods

-\item \textit{Iteration.} We set $G(k) = \bar{G}(k)$ and return to step 2. \end{enumerate} \end{footnotesize} At step 3, the adjustment factor is simply the ratio of ``the quantity of individuals/water that made it to share/bucket $k$ but did not go to $k+1$'', as calculated in the model versus the target distribution.
-This algorithm is usually iterated 4 or 5 times to obtain a converged growth function. }
+At step 6, the adjustment factor is simply the ratio of ``the quantity of individuals (water) that made it to share (bucket) $k$ but did not go to $k+1$'', as calculated in the model $N_k(t_f)$ versus the target distribution $\tilde{N}_k(t_f)$.
+This algorithm is usually iterated 4 or 5 times to obtain a converged growth function.